HitaBeeDev/Travel-Checklist/README.md

 ## Roam and Remember: Crafting Your Adventure Checklist

-### Roam and Remember is a web application built with React that helps you create and manage personalized adventure checklists.
-Never forget an essential item or experience while exploring the world.
+### Roam and Remember is a web application built with React that helps you create and manage personalized travel checklists.

 ## Features